zilverline/sequent/docs/docs/getting-started.md

 ## Hello, Sequent!

-Sequent does not care how you show the app to your users.
+Sequent does not come with a web framework included.
+We'll look into bringing it all together in a later guide.
 As such a real "hello world" is outside the scope of this guide.
 What we can do is demonstrate our business logic is working.
 We'll examine our example domain in a minute.
 Let's first take a look at our (generated) specs: